-The Breakpoint Usage window lists all breakpoints currently set in the target system, both the ones you have defined and the ones used internally by C-SPY.
-The format of the items in this dialog box depends on the C-SPY driver you are using.
+This window lists all breakpoints currently set in the target system, both the ones you have defined and the ones used internally by C-SPY.
+The format of the items in this window depends on the C-SPY driver you are using.